YJP1989/React-Learning-Platform/README.md

 Learning platform is a website take full advantage of **Google book API** and **Google Firebase Realtime Database**.
 Users are availiable to
 - resginter / login to save personal data and retrive their offline or realtime chat messages,
+- start a live chat with other users in any discussion group room.
 - search book,
 - read book,
-- start a live chat with other users in any discussion group room.
+- add & remove books from personal library

 ## Technical Used